 Similarly to regular medical malpractice cases, there’s truly no way to know how often mental health malpractice happens.
 Many patients may feel so bound by shame, fear, and confusion that they may never come forward about the harm they have suffered at the hands of their psychologist.

-According to medical malpractice payment statistics from the National Practitioner Board (NPDB), there have been more than 1,500,000 adverse action reports and medical malpractice payment reports from 1990 to 2022.
+According to medical malpractice payment statistics from the National Practitioner Board (NPDB), there have been over 1,500,000 adverse action reports and medical malpractice payment reports from 1990 to 2022.
 Psychologists, social workers, therapists, and counselors make up more than 83,000 of these adverse action reports and medical malpractice payment reports in that 32 year time frame.
-It’s very possible that the real number of mental health malpractice incidents is much higher.

 Psychologist Negligence vs. Intentional Acts